Royal wit. It all started with a bet. Between Cleopatra and Marc Anthony on hosting the most expensive banquet. A clash of Titans.

 In 1817 a dinner among future royal heavyweights got the attention.
 The prince regent -later George IV– invited gran duke of Russia, Nicolas.
 The later Tsar Nicolas I.

 The cooking was in the hands of Marie-Antoine Carême.
 And it was lavish.
 It featured over one hundred dishes.
 Knowing the table guest were just forty-five.
-The left overs were served add the ball that followed the meal.
+The left overs were served at the ball that followed the meal.
 And probably eaten cold the following day.

 Royal pizza: Margherita